History Files Nav bar

 340 - 355

 The traditional theory is that the kingdom is destroyed during an invasion by Ezana of the Ethiopian kingdom of Axum.
-However, the Ethiopian account seems to describe the quelling of a rebellion in lands they already control.
+To contradict this, the Ethiopian account seems to describe the quelling of a rebellion in lands they already control.
 It also refers only to the Nuba, and makes no mention of the rulers of Meroë.
 However, no details of rulers are known after this date, making their survival unlikely.